There are multiple ways to stay safe and survive your gluten-free summer cookout!

 **If it’s a small gathering, you can ask others not to double-dip.

-We always need to be aware of cross-contamination.
+Always be aware of cross-contamination.
 Many will understand once they know why you are doing something different.

 **Ask if tin foil or a pan can be placed on the grill to cook your item.